divyanshu0201/Customer-Lifetime-Value/README.md

 #### -- Project Status: [Completed]

-## Project Intro/Objective
+## Project Objective
-The purpose of this project is Building various Machine & Deep Learning Models that will be able to predict C.L.V by learning from the previous data.
-And choosing the most appropriate model, based on its accuracy score.
+The purpose of this project is to build various Machine & Deep Learning Models that will predict C.L.V by learning from the previous data.
+Furthermore, choosing the most appropriate model based on its accuracy score.

 ### Partner
 * [Department of C.S.E BMS College of Engineering]